BrianWill/kanji_drills/README.md

 ## Convention for list colors:

-- black: a list that you've never studied before
+- black: unstudied lists
-- red: a list you are currently focused on studying
-- blue: a list that was recently marked red
-- yellow: a list that was recently marked yellow
+- red: main working set
+- blue: second working study
+- yellow: third working set
-- green: archive of lists you have previously studied but will revist eventually
+- green: archive (will revisit later)
-- white: archive of lists that you won't revist
+- white: archive (will not revisit)

-So to study a black list, mark it red, then incrementally demote it to blue, then yellow, and finally green.
-You should periodically move green lists back into your working set by marking them red.
-Once you feel you are done studying a list for good, mark it white.

 ### Drilling a list

-Use alt-R to reset the list, then:
+Use 'alt-R' to reset the list and 'A' to reshuffle, then:

 1. Try to recall the answer for the top card.
 2. Check your answer by hitting 'S'.
 3. If wrong, hit 'A' to reshuffle
 4. If correct, hit 'D' to mark the card as answered and reshuffle.
 5. Repeat until all cards have been marked answered.

-## Reviewing marked cards

-The "review red", "review blue", and "review yellow" links